 Rather than inserting a print catalogue or advertising inside the delivery, why not stamp a scannable QR barcode that sends your customer immediately to your website, where they can learn more about the product, find a special discount or leave feedback.

 How being smart with eco-friendly packaging helps

-- Cut costs: Cutting down the amount of packaging you use and bundling products together for a customer will minimise excess waste and shipping, postage and packaging materials costs.
+Cut costs: Cutting down the amount of packaging you use and bundling products together for a customer will minimize excess waste and shipping, postage, and packaging-materials costs.

-- Increase sales and social media appeal: The majority of UK consumers want to buy a product that is sustainably packaged.
-Think about the social media marketing value of your packaging – can you ask customers to Snapchat or Instagram their haul and show off its stripped back design?
+Increase sales and social media appeal: The majority of consumers want to buy a product that is sustainably packaged.
+Think about the social media marketing value of your packaging—can you ask customers to Snapchat or Instagram their haul and show off its stripped-back design?
 There’s all sorts of ways you could entice your customers to promote your new-look packaging on social media.

 Examples of companies being smart with packaging

-Unpackaged sells food with zero waste.
-Launched as a market stall in 2006 by Catherine Conway, it now has three London stores where customers can purchase food in bulk and package it in their own reusable containers.
+Unpacked sells food with zero waste.
+Launched as a market stall in 2006 by Catherine Conway, it now has 3 stores where customers can purchase food in bulk and package it in their own reusable containers.